Pre-Professional FAQ

 Should I release my test scores to the pre-professional advisor?

 When filling out the test application you will be asked to select the schools you wish to receive your test scores.
-Additionally you may be asked whether you wish to release your scores to your pre-professional advisor.
+Additionally, you may be asked whether you wish to release your scores to your pre-professional advisor.
+Releasing your scores to your medical professions pathway advisor will let them provide you the best guidance on your curricular and co-curricular paths, as well as shaping your application materials.
 Most students release the scores.
 It is your choice.

 Do I need practical experience?